holoflash/preview-a-song/README.md

-# Is this song title taken?
+# PREVIEW-A-SONG

-A simple app that allows you to check if a song title is available.
+A simple app that allows you to listen to a 30s preview of any song that exists on iTunes.
 It uses the iTunes API to search for songs and returns a list of unique results - if there are any with the <em>exact</em> title.

 This project was developed while learning React, TypeScript and Sass.
 Built with Vite.